soranoba/MpegUrlKit/README.md

 If it is a supported type, MUKAttributeSerializer automatically converts it according to the type of property.

+Supported types are as below
+- NSUInteger, double, CGSize, BOOL
+ - When converting to string from model, if the value is 0, it is ignored.
+- NSString, NSDate, NSData, NSURL
+ - When converting to string from model, if the value is nil, it is ignored.

+Please refer to [MUKAttributeSerializer # valueForObject:forKey and MUKAttributeSerializer # setValue:forObject:forKey:error:](MpegUrlKit/Classes/AttributeSerializer/MUKAttributeSerializer.m) for implementation.

 In the case of a type that does not support or if you want to perform special conversion, you need to define transformer.

 ```objc